roots/docs/docs/acorn/2.x/use-in-sage.md

 ---
-description: How doe the Sage starter theme leverage Acorn?
+description: How does the Sage starter theme leverage Acorn?
 ---

 # How is Acorn used in Sage?